Little League Shoulder

 Why is Little League Shoulder Injuries Common?

 Youth baseball for many athletes has become a year round sport.
 I think this has led to a troublesome trend of overuse and thus injuries.
-In addition, the pediatric athlete is particularly susceptible to throwing injuries due to the growing muscles, tendons and bones.
+In addition, the pediatric athlete is particularly susceptible to throwing injuries.
+This is due to the stage of growth of their muscles, tendons and bones.
 In my many years of treating baseball and softball athletes, education of parents and coaches is needed to help prevent injuries.
 Many area coaches have been very good at restricting the number of pitches per week and limiting breaking balls.

 Symptoms of Little League Shoulder

 The little league shoulder typically presents with pain in the dominant throwing shoulder of baseball players.
 However, it can be seen in softball, volleyball and even tennis.
 The pain is typically located on the outside of the shoulder and often radiates into the arm.
 Furthermore, the pain is often insidious and does not have to be associated with trauma to the shoulder.

 Anatomy of the Shoulder

-The shoulder complex is made up of the proximal humerus (fracture in long bone of the upper arm.
+The shoulder complex is made up of the proximal humerus or the long bone of the upper arm.
 It also has the scapula or shoulder blade and all of the surrounding muscles and ligaments.
 Structurally, the weak area of the proximal humerus is the physis, the growth plate.
 I believe that this is where most of the problems occur.

 For more information about the shoulder, go to: https://www.joionline.net/library/show/shoulder_dislocation_video/

 Pathology of Shoulder: What is Little League Syndrome?

 The injury is essentially a Salter Harris Type 1 fracture or an injury of the growth plate of the proximal humerus.
 Specifically, the damage occurs in the zone of hypertrophy or lack of musculature.
 This is where the cells are enlarging in little league shoulder.

 Diagnosis of Little League Shoulder